TinBryn/advent-of-code-2021/README.md

 This is setup as a Cargo workspace with one crate for each day's problem, plus any additional common requirements that arise (such as 2019's intcode computer).
-Each crate will be a binary and can be executed simply via `cargo run`
+Each crate will be a binary and can all be executed simply via `cargo run` or a specific day via `cargo run -p day*`.

+There are some tests that I will be writing based on examples given in the descriptions, these can also be run as above using `cargo test` instead of `cargo run`.